skills/introduction-to-secret-scanning/.github/steps/1-enable-secret-scanning.md

      region: us-east-2
    ```

-6. Click **Commit changes...** at the top right.
-The "Commit changes" window is displayed.
-Leave the defaults configured, and click **Commit changes** to commit directly to the `main` branch.
+5. In the top right, use the **Commit changes...** button to commit directly to the `main` branch.

+   > ❗️ **Important:** Committing to your default branch is not usually a recommended practice.
+We only do this to simplify the exercise.

-7. With the file committed, Mona should be busy checking your work.
-After reviewing, she'll provide feedback and the next learning step.
+6. With our credentials file updated, Mona should be busy preparing the next step.
+You should also receive another alert email.